 If you have suffered an avulsion injury it is imperative that you seek immediate medical attention.
 You will likely require surgery.
 After surgery has taken place and you are in recovery this is where the healing begins.
 You will likely suffer problems with numbness, movement, swelling, scarring, arthritis, join pain, and circulation.
 The extent of your problems will depend on the level of your injuries.
 It is safe to say that you will suffer some long-term effects but these will depend on your initial injury.

 Depending on your ring finger injury and the situation in which it happened, compensation may or may not be available.
-Due to time limits and the nature of personal injury law we recommend seeking legal advice from a personal injury lawyer so that they may assess your claim and provide advice about whether you can seek compensation.
+Due to time limits and the nature of personal injury law we recommend seeking legal advice.
+A personal injury lawyer will be able to assess your claim and provide advice about whether you can seek compensation.
+If you are located in Queensland, you can get risk-free, 'no win, no fee' expert advice to understand the best next steps.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.